KxSystems/solace/README.md

 Registers a q function that should be called on receipt of messages from topic subscriptions.
 If the dict contains a value of true for the key 'isRequest', the function should return with the response message contents (type byte list) as this is an indication that the sender is requesting a reply.

 * cb: A q function that takes 3 parameters.
-The function should accept 3 parameters, symbol destination, byte list for payload and a dictionary of msg values
+The function should accept 3 parameters, symbol destination, byte list for payload and a dictionary of msg values.
+The dictionary consists of:
+  * isRedeliv: boolean thats states the redelivered status
+  * isDiscard: Returns true if one or more messages have been discarded prior to the current message, otherwise it returns false.
+This indicates congestion discards only, and is not affected by message eliding
+  * isRequest: boolean that states if the client is expecting a reply (in which case the function should return a byte array for the response)
+  * sendTime: timestamp of the clients send time (if populated)

 ```
 .solace.subscribeTopic[topic;isBlocking]